Dhanush-Raj1/Customer-Churn-Project/README.md

 # 🌐 Usage Guide
 1️⃣ Open the web app in your browser.
-2️⃣ Click the predict on the home page of the web app.
+2️⃣ Click "Predict" on the home page of the web app.
 3️⃣ Enter the customer details in the respective dropdowns.
-4️⃣ Click the predit button and the predicted results will appear.
+4️⃣ Click "Predict" and scroll down, the predicted results will appear.

 <br>